Manual Muscle Testing

 What is Muscle Manual Testing?

-Furthermore, this assessment provides a standardized assessment method for consistent evaluations and easy tracking of patient progress.
+Furthermore, this assessment provides a standardized method for consistent evaluations and easy tracking of patient progress.
 With its versatility and reliability, Manual Muscle Testing has become a cornerstone of modern healthcare practice.

 How does this Manual Muscle Testing work?